1. Make an Impression

-Your single best investment may be a fresh coat of paint in key areas of your home.
+Your single best investment maybe a fresh coat of paint in key areas of your home.
 Paint your front door and put some urns with brightly colored flowers on your front step or just inside the entryway.
-They make a house seem cared for, different and important.
+They make a house seem cared for, different, and important.

 8. Reduce Furniture

 An easy way to create a sense of space is to get rid of some furniture.
 Moving a sofa and end tables into storage can give a small room some much-needed breathing space.
-So too can storing the table and chairs that normally sit in your kitchen, piled high with mail, magazines, books and groceries.
-Do not however, move all of the important furniture away that would give the house an empty look.
+So too can storing the table and chairs that normally sit in your kitchen, piled high with mail, magazines, books, and groceries.
+Do not, however, move all of the important furniture away that would give the house an empty look.

 9. Light up

-The brighter and sunnier a space, the easier it is to sell.
+The brighter and sunnier space, the easier it is to sell.
 Start by cleaning the windows since clean windows let in as much as 30% more light than grimy ones.
-Then thoroughly clean the shades on your light fixtures, change light bulbs and add floor lamps if an area seems dim.
+Then thoroughly clean the shades on your light fixtures, change light bulbs, and add floor lamps if an area seems dim.
 Finally, when it comes time to show your home, make sure all the lights are on.

 10. Add a touch of humanity